chienleow/postman-learning/README.md

 ## API
 ### OpenAPI 3.0 📖 [Docs](https://support.smartbear.com/swaggerhub/docs/tutorials/openapi-3-tutorial.html) 🎥 [How to Design and Document APIs](https://youtu.be/6kwmW_p_Tig)
-  <br>The latest version of the OpenAPI Specification - an open source format for describing and documenting APIs
+- The latest version of the OpenAPI Specification - an open source format for describing and documenting APIs
   <details><summary>A simple OpenAPI 3.0 specification</summary>
   <p>